-A BILL
+A BILI

-To provide for the withdrawal of the sovereignty of the United States over the island of Puerto Rico and for the recognition of its independence; to provide for the notification thereof to foreign governments; to provide for the asumption by the government of Puerto Rico of obligations and the trady with Spain on December 10, 1898; to define trade and other relations between the United States and Puerto Rico; to provide for the government of the island of Duerto Rico; to provide for the government of the submission of the proposed constitution; to provide for the submission of the provide for the government of Rico; to provide for the government of provisions of the maintening of at least states for his submission to the people of Puerto Rico; to provide for the maintening of a fuerto Rico; the provide for the maintening of a contentor the stations by the United States and Puerto Rico; and maxil stations by the Vanied States on the island of United States and Germany and Japan; to continue in force certain statutes until independence has been acknowledged; and for other purposes.
+To provide for the withdrawal of the sovereignty of the United States over the island of Puerto Rico and for the recognition of its independence; to provide for the notification thereof to foreign governments; to provide for the assumption by the government of Puerto Rico of obligations under the treaty with Spain on December 10, 1898; to define trade and other relations between the United States and Puerto Rico; to provide for the calling of a convention to frame a constitution for the government of the island of Puerto Rico; to provide for estatin mandatory provisions of the proposed constitution; to provide for the submission of the constitution to the people of Puerto Rico and its submission to the President of the United States for his approval; to provide for the adjustment of property rights between the United States and Puerto Rico until the termination of the war between the United States and Germany and Japan; to continue in force certain statutes until independence has been acknowledged; and for other purposes.

-By Mr. MARCANTONIO
+By Mr. Isacson